carlosperate/awesome-microbit/README.md

 - [micro:bit broadcast](https://microbit-broadcast.embeddedlog.com) - (Discontinued, archived) newsletter to stay up-to-date with the latest micro:bit news, articles, projects, and resources.
 - [microbit.org Support](https://support.microbit.org) - The support pages from the micro:bit Foundation is a great source of information, containing an extensive collection of FAQs, articles, and guides.
-- [Radiobit, a BBC Micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Radiobit is composed of a dedicated Micropython-based firmware and a set of tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Enhanced ShockBurst protocol, Bluetooth Smart Link Layer and sniff raw 2.4GHz GFSK demodulated data.
+- [Radiobit, a BBC micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Radiobit is composed of a dedicated Micropython-based firmware and a set of tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Enhanced ShockBurst protocol, Bluetooth Smart Link Layer and sniff raw 2.4GHz GFSK demodulated data.
 - [micro:bit Poster](https://www.element14.com/community/servlet/JiveServlet/downloadBody/87638-102-3-368412/microbit24x15.pdf) - Element14 has put together this detailed, beautifully rendered, cross-section micro:bit poster highlighting all of the device's key functions and components.
 - [Bluetooth troubleshooting guide](http://www.bittysoftware.com/troubleshooting.html) - Tips on how to solve common and not so common micro:bit Bluetooth problems.
 - [Micro World Tour](https://microworldtour.github.io) - Before the micro:bit was released a few went on a tour to the world-wide Python community.
 A lot of interesting content and ideas on these micro:bit adventures.
 - [Parent's Complete Guide To The BBC micro:bit](https://www.kitronik.co.uk/blog/parents-complete-guide-bbc-microbit/) - Free resource to help parent's get actively involved in helping their children learn how to code, even with no prior coding experience.
-- [BBC Micro:bit composer](https://scratch.mit.edu/projects/201592887/) - Write music and get the corresponding micro:bit micropython code, a tool made with Scratch.
+- [BBC micro:bit composer](https://scratch.mit.edu/projects/201592887/) - Write music and get the corresponding micro:bit micropython code, a tool made with Scratch.
 - [micro:mag](http://micromag.cc) - The Unofficial micro:bit Community Magazine.